 Welcome to Chestnut Class

 Mr Mark O'Dubháin welcomes you to Chestnut class, a class of Year 5 and Year 6 children.
-Teaching is supported by Miss Montgomery.
+Teaching and Learning is supported by Mrs Gill Wilmington, Mrs Karen Cole, Mrs Kelly Conibear, Mrs Sari Upton and Mrs Clare Breading.

 In Chestnut class we ask questions and strive to find the answers.
 We show resilience by not giving up.
 We support each other and we aim to do our best in all that we do.